AndrewMathas/KLRWAlgebras/README.md

 from the paper [Graded dimensions and monomial bases for the cyclotomic quiver Hecke algebras](https://arxiv.org/abs/2108.05508G) of Hu and Shi.
 Here, $e(i)R^\Lambda_ne(j)$ is the weight space of the KLR algebra $R^\Lambda_n$ determined by the sequences $i,j\in I^n$ and $\Lambda$ is a dominant weight for the corresponding quiver, which has vertex set $I$.
 See the Hu-Shi paper for the unexplained notation in the formula.

-The attached code provides a single command ``klr_cyclotomic_dimension`` that uses the Hu-Shi formula to compute the dimension.
+The attached code provides the command ``klr_cyclotomic_dimension`` that uses the Hu-Shi formula to compute these graded dimensions.
 The syntax of this command is:

 ```python
    klr_cyclotomic_dimension(C, L, i, [j, verbose])